sampleAdi/Demo/README.md

 # Demo
-This is a new file for exploring Github.
+This is a new file for exploring Github